BatteredBunny/lastfm-status/README.md

 # lastfm-status

-Simple api for showing currently scrobbling song on website
+Simple html widget showing the currently scrobbling song on your website

 ![Example iframe usage](example.png)

-## Embedding it into your site
+## Adding the widget to your site

 ```html
 <iframe